esantus/EVALution/EVALution-MAN/README.md

 (12)	don’t know Y

 For word relations extracted from elicitation task, each pair is validated by five subjects (not three any more).
 Only ones received three or more votes from “agree” or “totally agree” can be treated as positive pairs and put into the dataset.

+## Note

+We strongly suggest not to merge the two datasets, as they come from different sources and represent different types of Mandarin.